MicrosoftDocs/power-automate-docs/articles/connection-dynamics365.md

 3. In the list of flow triggers, click or tap **Dynamics 365 - When a record is created (deprecated)**.
 4. If prompted, sign in to Dynamics 365.
 5. Under **Organization Name**, select the Dynamics 365 instance where you want the flow to listen.
-6. Under **Entity Name**, select the table that you want to listen to, which will act as a trigger initiating the flow.
+6. Under **Table Name**, select the table that you want to listen to, which will act as a trigger initiating the flow.

      For this walkthrough, select **Leads**.